uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-overview.md

 4. **Prepare a `values.yaml` Configuration File**:

       - Create a `values.yaml` file to customize the Gen3 deployment.
 This file will contain various configuration settings for your Gen3 deployment.
-      - Refer to the [Configuration](./Configurations/) section for a full list of configurations for each Gen3 service.
+      - Refer to the `Configuration services with Helm` section (see navigation menu on the left) for a full list of configurations for each Gen3 service.
 Customize the configuration according to your requirements.

 5. **Prepare SSL Certificate**: